 - In the event of serious or persistent issues, the parent will be notified that the student’s registration is terminated.
-Registration can be terminated at the discretion of the Deputy Director.
+Registration can be terminated at the discretion of the Director.
 No refunds will be issued.

 In all instances, we ask parents to notify the ofﬁce of any student’s absence in advance by phone or email.